 She was suffering with sever preeclampsia and was admitted into hospital so they could monitor / control her blood pressure and because it was too dangerous for her to be home alone.

-.
-We had a few hours to get our heads around things.
+hours to get our heads around things.
 We were both very nervous but equally excited at the thought of meeting our child (never having found what were having).

 The time came to head over to the delivery suite, they wheeled my wife over in her bed, wires coming out of hands, she was hooked up to a couple of different machines.

 Once in the delivery suite Bina swapped beds and we waited, I was given some scrubs and boots to change into.
 I really did look the part; it was like I was ready to perform an operation myself.

 Bina was taken into theatre and I waited in a side room as they got her ready.
 I sat there wondering what they were doing.
 As time went by I started to fear that they may have forgotten about me.
 I even asked a nurse to check for me, “they will be out for you soon” she says.